The Members of

-We have audited the accompanying consolidated financial statements of BERVIN INVESTMENT& LEASING LTD. ("the company") and its associate Wavin India Ltd. whichcomprise the Consolidated Balance Sheet as at March 31 2017 the Consolidated Statementof Profit and Loss Consolidated Cash Flow Statement and a summary of significantaccounting policies and other explanatory information.
+We have audited the standalone financial statements of BERVININVESTMENT & LEASING LTD. ("the Company") which comprise the balancesheet as at March 31st 2019 and the statement of Profit and Loss and Statementof Cash Flow for the year then ended and notes to the financial statements including asummary of significant accounting policies and other explanatory information.

 Report on other Legal and Regulatory Requirements